 In response to the pandemic, governments from different countries around the world have implemented containment measures to varying degrees in a bid to curb the spread of the virus.
 As a result, there has been disruption to global trade due to restrictions for cross-border movement and reduced demand in recreational activities.
-Correspondingly, from the second half of March 2020 onwards, the Group's financial performance has been affected as customers reduced their sales orders placed with the Group due to closure of businesses enforced by the governments of the countries.
+Despite the restrictions, the Group's financial performance has not been significantly affected by the closure of businesses enforced by the governments of the countries.